-In our experience safety committees are key to “self managing” safety, not only at big companies, but for small companies well.
+Safety committees are a key component to “self managing” OSHA compliance, not only at big companies, but for small companies too.

 Keys to a successful Safety Committee: